What is a works contract and when to conclude it

 As we stated above, the key point in the contract should be the definition of the work itself, i.e. the specification of the work to be performed for the customer.

-The more general the description, the more freedom the contractor will have in creating the work and the customer will not know, apart from the general level, in what form he will receive the work.
+The more general the description, the more freedom the contractor will have to create the work and the customer will not know, beyond the general level, in what form he will receive the work.
 If the work is described in general terms, the customer would also not be able to claim that the work does not correspond to his specific ideas.

 If the work is not defined at all or is described vaguely, the contract could be invalid.
 Worse, however, is when the work does not meet the need because of a mis-specification.
 An example might be a tailored shirt in a defective colour.